 LifeProof flooring is equally beautiful.
 However, like any vinyl, it has its share of problems and challenges that need to be addressed if you want your flooring to look sleek and clean.
 Here are common problems:

 Vinyl planks joined together may have lifted seams called peaking.
 They appear to pop up, get raised, or peel off at the joined edges.
-Not only these altered seams can be annoying and unsightly, but they could also be a tripping hazard.
+These altered seams can be annoying and unsightly, but they could also be a tripping hazard.
 The reasons behind this are:

 - expansion and contraction of vinyl due to climate conditions